Step 5: How to create a portfolio website that impresses hiring managers

 Creating a free WordPress portfolio site

-This is even simpler than when I was going through it—you’ll have a free portfolio subdomain in no time.
+This is even simpler than when I had to create a portfolio website—you’ll have a free portfolio subdomain in no time.
 Here are the steps to get started right here, right now:

 2) Select "professional website"